To improve the percentage of pupils attaining greater depth

 - Conducted audit of resources

-- Included in school development plan to emphasise importance
+- Included in the school development plan to emphasise the importance

 - Implemented a cycle of improvement